dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 # Configuration #
 You will find most TestMP configurations in the *conf/testmp.properties*:

+	# The locale setting of webconsole and reports
+	locale=en_US

 	# The launching url of the DataStore each for test case, data, and environment.
 	testCaseStoreUrl=http://localhost:10081/DataStore.do
 	testDataStoreUrl=http://localhost:10082/DataStore.do